Moctezuma II: Nezahualpilli's death

 The circumstances of Nezahualpilli's death are not clear, and many sources offer highly conflicting stories about the events that resulted in it.

 According to Alva Ixtlilxóchitl, the issue began when Moctezuma sent an embassy to Nezahualpilli reprimanding him for not sacrificing any Tlaxcalan prisoners since the last 4 years, during the war with Tlaxcala (see below), threatening him saying that he was angering the gods.
-Nezahualpilli replied to this embassy stating that the reason he hadn't sacrificed them is because he simply didn't want to wage war because he and his population wanted to live peacefully for the time being, as the ceremonies that would be held in the following year, 1 reed, would make war inevitable, and that soon his wishes would be granted.
-Eventually Nezahualpilli launched a campaign against Tlaxcala, though he did not go himself, instead sending two of his sons, Acatlemacoctzin and Tecuanehuatzin, as commanders.
+Nezahualpilli replied to this embassy stating that the reason he had not sacrificed them was that he simply did not want to wage war because he and his population wanted to live peacefully for the time being, as the ceremonies that would be held in the following year, 1 reed, would make war inevitable, and that soon his wishes would be granted.
+Eventually, Nezahualpilli launched a campaign against Tlaxcala, though he did not go himself, instead sending two of his sons, Acatlemacoctzin and Tecuanehuatzin, as commanders.
 Moctezuma then decided to betray Nezahualpilli by sending a secret embassy to Tlaxcala telling them about the incoming army.
 The Tlaxcalans then began to take action against the Texcoca while they were unaware of this betrayal.
 The Texcoco armies were ambushed in the middle of the night.
 Almost none of the Texcoca survived the fight.
 Upon receiving the news of Moctezuma's betrayal, understanding that nothing could be done about it and fearing for the future of his people, Nezahualpilli committed suicide in his palace.

 This story, however, as mentioned before, is not generally trusted by modern historians, and much of the information given contradicts other sources.

 Sources do agree, however, that Nezahualpilli's last years as ruler were mainly characterized by his attempts to live a peaceful life, likely as the result of his old age.
-He spent his last months mostly inactive in his rule and his advisors, on his own request, took most of the government's decisions during this period.
-He personally assigned two men (of whom details are mostly unknown) to take control of almost all government decisions.
+He spent his last months mostly inactive in his rule and his advisors, on his request, took most of the government's decisions during this period.
+He assigned two men (of whom details are mostly unknown) to take control of almost all government decisions.
 These sources also agree that he was found dead in his palace, but the cause of his death remains uncertain.

-His death is recorded to have been mourned in Texcoco, Tenochtitlan, Tlacopan and even Chalco and Xochimilco, as all of these altepeme gave precious offerings, like jewelry and clothes, and sacrifices in his honor.
+His death is recorded to have been mourned in Texcoco, Tenochtitlan, Tlacopan, and even Chalco and Xochimilco, as all of these altepeme gave precious offerings, like jewelry and clothes, and sacrifices in his honor.
 Moctezuma himself was reported to have broken into tears upon receiving the news of his death.
 His death was mourned for 80 days.
 This was recorded as one of the largest funeral ceremonies in pre-Hispanic Mexican history.